Martin Caidin: Aeronautics

-Caidin bought and restored to full airworthiness the oldest surviving Junkers Ju 52 aircraft, a Ju 52/3m, Serial № 5489, which he named Iron Annie.
+Caidin bought and restored to full airworthiness the oldest surviving Junkers Ju 52 aircraft, a Ju 52/3m, Serial No. 5489, which he named Iron Annie.
 Caidin was pilot-in-command of Iron Annie on November 14, 1981, when 19 people walked on one of its wings, a world record.
 He was one of a small number of pilots to have successfully taken off a Junkers Ju 52 in less than 400 ft.
 After touring extensively among shows of vintage military aircraft, or warbirds, Iron Annie was sold to Lufthansa during 1984.
-The airline renamed it Tempelhof, and continues to use it today, for charter and VIP flights.
+The airline renamed it Tempelhof.
+After the accident of another Ju 52, Lufthansa retired its aircraft which has been put on display at Frankfurt Airport in 2026.
 Caidin chronicled the warbird restoration movement generally in Ragwings and Heavy Iron, and the restoration and further adventures of Iron Annie specifically in The Saga of Iron Annie.
 His novel Jericho 52 also incorporates many of his experiences with Iron Annie.

 During 1961, Caidin was one of the pilots of a formation flight of B-17s across the Atlantic Ocean, likely the last such flight, from the United States to England via Canada, the Azores, and Portugal.
 During the voyage, the pilots had a near-miss with a submarine.
 Caidin recounted this journey in his book Everything But The Flak.

 Caidin also worked as a pilot for the movie The War Lover, flew with the U.S. Air Force Thunderbirds demonstration squadron for several months, and was made an honorary member of the U.S. Army's Golden Knights parachute demonstration team.

 Additionally, Caidin wrote an aircraft manual for the Messerschmitt Bf 108, which has been approved by the Federal Aviation Administration as the standard manual for the plane, and twice won the Aviation/Space Writers Association award for the outstanding author on aviation.

 Caidin also established a company with the purpose of promoting aeronautics to young people.